 How is a systematic moderation approach different from trying to control my drinking?

 Moderation Training (MT) is a systematic intensive training with specific target goals, ongoing guidance until one’s goals with regard to drinking are reached, and training to support maintenance of the goals after treatment is terminated.
 Further information about this alternative option can be found on my Posts/Resources page.

 How will my partner and loved ones view a moderation approach to drinking?

-Unlike attempts at ‘controlled drinking’ tried by many drinkers, MT generally receives greater support from partners and loved-ones who appreciate the specificity of the goals and the detailed attention to long-term training for maintaining them.
+Unlike attempts at ‘controlled drinking’ tried by many drinkers, MT generally receives greater support from partners and loved ones who appreciate the specificity of the goals and the detailed attention to long-term training for maintaining them.
 It is often useful for partners to meet in collateral sessions with the MT coach to learn more about the approach.
 Collateral sessions may also be useful for family members who want to learn more about how they can effectively support a loved one who is dealing with an alcohol problem.

 How long does Moderation Training take?